-There is no doubt that some even scientific persons have a certain fear of whither the study of the Unconscious may lead.
-These fearful persons should be reminded that they possess an Unconscious in spite of themselves, and that they share it in common with every human being.
-It is only an extension of the Individual.
-To study it is to deepen the self.
-All new discoveries have at one stage been called dangerous, and all new philosophies have been deemed heresies.
-It is as if we would once more consign radium to its dust-heaps, lest some day the new radiancy should overpower mankind.
-Indeed this very thing has proved at once most dangerous and most exquisitely precious.
-Man must learn to use this treasure, and in using it to submit to its own laws, which can only become known when it is handled.
+There is no doubt that some even scientific persons have a certain fear of whither the study of the unconscious may lead.
+These fearful persons should be reminded that they possess an unconscious in spite of themselves, and that they share it in common with every human being.
+It is an extension of the individual.
+To study it is to deepen the All new discoveries have at one stage been called self. dangerous, and all new philosophies have been deemed heresies.
+It is as though we would once more consign radium to its dust-heaps, lest some day the new radiancy should overpower mankind.
+Indeed this particular thing has proved at once most dangerous and most precious.
+Man must learn to use his treasure, and in using it to submit to its own laws, which can only become known when it is handled and investigated.

-Those who read this book with the attention it requires. will find they gain an impression of many new truths.
-It is issued towards the end of the second year of the great European war, at a time when much we have valued and held sacred is in the melting-pot.
-But we believe that out of the crucible, new forms will arise.
-The study of Psychoanalysis produces something of the effect of a war in the psyche; indeed we need to make conscious this war in the inner things if we would be delivered in the future from the war in the external world, either in the form of individual or international neurosis.
-In the pain and the upheaval, one recognises the birth-pangs of newer, and let us hope. truer thought, and more natural adaptations.
-We need a new philosophy of life to take the place of that which has perished in the general cataclysm, and it is because I see in the analytical psychology which grows out of a scientific study of the Unconscious, the germs of a new construction, that I have gathered the following essays together. are printed in chronological order, and those readers who are sufficiently interested will be able to discern in them the gradual development of Dr. Jung's present position in Psychoanalysis.
+Those who read this book with the attention it requires, will find they gain an impression of many new truths.
+The second edition is issued towards the end of the third year of the great European war, at a time when much we have valued and held sacred is in the melting-pot.
+But we believe that out of the crucible new forms will arise.
+The study of psychoanalysis produces something of the effect of a war in the psyche; indeed, we need to make conscious this war in the inner things of the mind and soul if we would be delivered in the future from war in the external world.
+There is a parallelism between individual and international neurosis.
+In the pain of the upheaval, one recognises the birth-pange of newer, and let us hope, truer thought, and more natural adaptations.
+We need a renewal of our philosophy of life to replace much that has perished in the general cataclysm, and it is because I see in the analytical psychology, which grows out of a scientific study of the unconscious, the germs of such a new construction, that I have gathered the following essays together.
+The translation is the work of various hands, the names of the different translators being given in a footnote at the beginning of each essay; for the editing I am responsible.
+The essays are, as far as possible, printed in chronological order, and those readers who are sufficiently interested will be able to discern in them the gradual development of Dr. Jung's present position in psychoanalysis.